PureATP (Pure Adenosine 5'-Triphosphate Disodium)

 Same mechanism as other ATP forms — vasodilation via endothelial purinergic receptor signaling.

-Lower-Cost Alternative to PEAK ATP
+Lower-Cost Alternative to peak ATP

-Generic disodium ATP forms typically cost less than patented PEAK ATP — relevant for cost-conscious formulations though clinical reproducibility is the trade-off.
+Generic disodium ATP forms typically cost less than patented peak ATP — relevant for cost-conscious formulations though clinical reproducibility is the trade-off.

 Same Active Molecule

-PureATP and PEAK ATP both deliver adenosine 5'-triphosphate disodium; chemical structure is identical.
+PureATP and peak ATP both deliver adenosine 5'-triphosphate disodium; chemical structure is identical.

 Mechanism of action